DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Agenda/description.md

 [note] The Agenda view does not allow a user to add appointments or modify them by dragging.

-For more information about Agenda and other supported views, refer to the [View Types](/Documentation/Guide/UI_Components/Scheduler/Views/View_Types/) help topic.
+For more information about Agenda and other supported views, refer to the following help topic: [View Types](/Documentation/Guide/UI_Components/Scheduler/Views/View_Types/).